benjaminjkern/side-projects/mandelbrot-plotter/readme.md

 ```
 Just change the paramters if you wanna see a different picture!
 I promise I'll work on making it more user friendly but hey initial upload it works for me

-> You can also click to zoom in by a factor of 10 around the cursor, right click to zoom out by a factor of 10.
-It gets weird at zoom factors of around 10^-14 because thats as good as the default double precision can get me to, I need to implement arbitrary precision
+- **[Click]** to zoom in around the cursor, right click to zoom out.
+It gets weird at zoom factors of around 10^-14 because thats as good as the default double precision can get me to, I need to implement arbitrary precision.
+At the moment, the zoom factor is dependent on the animation parameters because I didn't bother taking out the zooming in and out using the mouse but ideally you wouldnt have to use this anyways

+- **[A]**: Tab back a frame, this will pause the calculation of the current frame.
+- **[D]**: Tab forward a frame, if you are at the furthest forward frame then it will continue the calculation.

 ### Cool things so far
 - Cool colors!